SAP/PyRFC/doc/install.rst

 * Install the Python connector

-  Open the command prompt, with administrator rights if needed, change to the ``pyrfc\dist`` directory and install adequate :mod:`pyrfc` wheel.
+  Clone the repository, change to the ``pyrfc\dist`` directory and install the adequate :mod:`pyrfc` wheel, or just fetch and install the adequate wheel from github:

   .. code-block:: sh